Welcome to the series of tutorials on manual testing. This tutorial will thoroughly explain the various types of testing and the subsequent things.

 Why is Software testing significant?

-Software Testing involves the execution of software/system components using manual or automation tools to evaluate errors, gaps, or missing requirements.
+Software testing involves the execution of software/system components using either manual or automated methods to evaluate flaws, errors, or errors in requirements.
 This statement enlightens us on our next discussion point:

 Manual testing: Manual testing is a technique that is carried out to test the application manually and finds the defects/bugs.
 Manual testing was performed without using any automated tool or script.
 In this type, the software tester takes the role of an end-user and tests the software to identify any unexpected behavior or bug.
 There are different types of manual testing, such as: